AbidbinAzhar/Fake-News-Detection-using-ML-and-NLP/README.md

 # Dataset Characteristics

 ## Dataset Source

-The project uses the **Fake News Detection dataset provided with the assignment**.

 The dataset consists of separate files containing fake and real news articles.

 ### Dataset Files